-- Geographies of globalization: research into patterns and processes of globalization, with attention for the relationship between socio-economic, cultural and political processes on the one hand and spatial and environmental contexts on the other.
+- Political and Economic Geographies: research into patterns and processes of globalization, with attention for the relationship between socio-economic, cultural and political processes on the one hand and spatial and environmental contexts on the other.

 The University of Amsterdam offers various bachelors and masters in Geography, Planning and International Development Studies.
 The UvA also organizes a number of open and summer programmes in this discipline.

 - Spatial Sustainability Studies